Woofie-Woof/React-Bot/README.md

 React Bot is designed to store images inside a database to simulate additional emoji slots per server.
 It will automatically resize images as needed and it is fully customizable.

+Want to have React Bot in your server?
+Follow [this](https://discordapp.com/oauth2/authorize?client_id=351911555904045056&scope=bot&permissions=388096) invite to get him to join!

 # Commands

 The bot's commands are divided in different "modules", each serving a different purpose.
 These are outlined below: